-Baraud and Birg\'e~\citeyearpar{BarBir2020} propose a surrogate to the Bayes posterior distribution that is called the {\em $\rho-$posterior distribution} in reference to the theory of $\rho-$estimation that was developped in the series of papers Baraud {\em et al.}~\citeyearpar{MR3595933} and Baraud and Birg\'e~\citeyearpar{BarBir2018} in order to solve the various problems connected to the maximum likelihood method.
-The $\rho-$posterior distribution preserves some of the nice features of the classical Bayes one but also possesses the robustness property we are interested in.
+Baraud and Birg\'e~\citeyearpar{BarBir2020} propose a surrogate to the Bayes posterior distribution that is called the {\em $\rho$-posterior distribution} in reference to the theory of $\rho$-estimation that was developed in Baraud {\em et al.}~\citeyearpar{MR3595933} and Baraud and Birg\'e~\citeyearpar{BarBir2018} in order to solve the various problems connected to the maximum likelihood method.
+The $\rho$-posterior distribution preserves some of the nice features of the classical Bayes one but also possesses the robustness property we are interested in.
 The authors show that their posterior distribution concentrates on a Hellinger ball around $P\et$ as soon as the prior puts enough mass around a point which is close enough to $P\et$.
 However their approach applies to specific dominated models $\sM=\{P=p\cdot \mu,\; p\in\cM\}$ only.
 They assume that the family $\cM$ of densities that defines their model possesses some special combinatorial structure which is either met when $\cM$ is finite or when it satisfies some VC-type condition (see their Section~5).
 As a consequence, the concentration radius they obtain not only depends on the choice of the prior but also on a complexity term that is linked to this structure.
 Unlike theirs, our approach makes no such assumptions on $\cM$ and we are therefore able to get rid of this unpleasant complexity term while retaining a similar dependency with respect to the choice of the prior.
 Baraud and Birg\'e's posterior distribution has also the drawback to involve the supremum over the family $\cM$ of an empirical process.
 Their posterior distribution is therefore difficult to calculate in practice, unless $\cM$ is finite with a reasonable size.
 From a more theoretical point of view, it also raises some unpleasant issues with regard to the measurability of this supremum in the typical situation where the family $\cM$ is uncountable, which is the typical case.
 Finally, Baraud and Birg\'e's approach restricts to the squared Hellinger loss while ours applies to many others.

 Closer to our approach are the aggregation methods and PAC-Bayesian techniques that have been popularized by Olivier Catoni in statistical learning (see Catoni~\citeyearpar{Catoni04}).
 This approach has mainly been applied for the purpose of empirical risk minimization and statistical learning (see for example Alquier~\citeyearpar{MR2483458}).
 Our aim is to extend these techniques toward a versatile tool that can solve our Bayes-like estimation problem for various loss functions simultaneously.